Pay-When-Paid Method for Materialmen

 For Conn.
 Gen. Stat. §12-414, which governs when a return is to be filed and what is to be reported on it, tax is deemed imposed at the time the materialman receives payment.
 Payments received on account from a contractor should be applied in accordance with the accounting method regularly used by the materialman.

 Example: A contractor buys $2,000 in building materials from a lumberyard that has materialman status under Conn.
 Gen. Stat. §12-408(2).
-The total tax to be paid on this transaction is $120.
+The total tax to be paid on this transaction is $127.
 The contractor pays $500 in cash and charges the remainder on account with the lumberyard.
-The lumberyard must allocate the payment by multiplying $500 (assuming there are no finance charges) by .943, resulting in a credit to the sale of $471.50 and tax of $28.50, which the lumberyard must remit on the return for the period in which the payment is made.
+The lumberyard must allocate the payment by multiplying $500 (assuming there are no finance charges) by .94, resulting in a credit to the sale of $470.00 and tax of $30.00, which the lumberyard must remit on the return for the period in which the payment is made.
 (If the lumberyard imposes finance charges, which are not taxed, it first subtracts them from the $500 payment and then calculates the tax allocation.)
 Over the next nine months, the contractor makes three additional payments of $500 each.
-The lumberyard allocates the payment as a credit to the sale of $471.50 and tax of $28.50 and remits the tax.
-After the four payments have been received, the lumberyard has remitted $114 in tax and is still owed $114 of the original $2,000 purchase.
-The lumberyard must remit the remaining $6 of tax within one year of the original transaction whether or not it receives the remaining $114 of the sales price from the contractor.
+The lumberyard allocates the payment as a credit to the sale of $470.00 and tax of $30.00 and remits the tax.
+After the four payments have been received, the lumberyard has remitted $120.00 in tax and is still owed $120.00 of the original $2,000 purchase.
+The lumberyard must remit the remaining $7.00 of tax within one year of the original transaction whether or not it receives the remainder of the sales price from the contractor.

 Pay-When-Paid Up To One Year After Sale: If a materialman does not collect the full tax on a transaction qualifying for pay-when-paid treatment within a year of the transaction date, the materialman must remit any remaining tax due on the full gross receipts (whether or not full payment for the tangible personal property or services has been received) with the return for the period that includes the date that is the one year anniversary of the transaction.

-Filing Returns and Remitting Tax: A materialman using the pay-when-paid method reports receipts from each payment as gross receipts on Form OS-114, Sales And Use Tax Return, for the period in which the payment is received.
+Filing Returns and Remitting Tax: A materialman using the pay-when-paid method reports receipts from each payment as gross receipts on Form OS-114, Connecticut Sales and Use Tax Return, for the period in which the payment is received.

 Factored Receivables: Factoring is the sale of accounts receivable at a discounted price to a third party who assumes the risk of loss on the accounts.
-If a materialman factors a receivable that is from a qualifying sale, the materialman must remit all of the remaining sales tax on 100% of the sales price of the qualifying sale to DRS on its next return, with a credit for any tax already paid by the purchaser.
-The factor is not responsible for collecting and remitting tax on factored accounts.
-If the purchaser later pays tax on the same transaction to the materialman, the materialman should take a credit on the next return to ensure that tax is not paid twice to DRS.
+If a materialman factors a receivable that is from a qualifying sale, the materialman must remit all of the sales tax not yet remitted on 100% of the sales price to DRS on its next return.

 Worthless Accounts Receivable: The provisions of Conn.
 Gen. Stat. §12-408(2) regarding worthless accounts receivable apply to transactions under the pay-when-paid method, with the three-year deadline based on the date the tax was payable by the materialman to DRS, as determined by the pay-when-paid method.
 The bad debt provisions of Conn.
 Gen. Stat. §12-408(2) apply only to sales and use taxes that have been remitted to DRS.
 Therefore, if an account receivable becomes worthless for federal income tax purposes within one year of the original transaction date, the materialman must remit any remaining tax due on the account by the one year deadline, and then claim the credit under Conn.
 Gen. Stat. §12-408(2) on its next sales and use tax return.